eoprede/prusa_profiles/MK3/Slic3r/README.md

 3. more tweaks.
 After thousands of hours per months in prints and looking at user feedback more small adjustments were made and hopefully this means a better overall safe profile for everyone that wants to balance good quality and ease of printing.

 Note that you don't need to adjust anything besides layer height between 0.15mm-0.25mm.
 Just change the layer height and it'll work just fine.

-### Pretty PLA V3
-Updated August 16, 2018
-Profile by Chris Warkocki

-Profiles time!
-I fixed the missing z hop necessary in the Pretty PLA profile so enjoy the refined and fixed version right here right now.
-It will work for certain on the MK2, MK2s, and the MK3.
-Nothing crazy in there and is just a nice simple profile with many many refinements.

 ### Pretty Litho PETG
 Updated September 19, 2018